 Meeting new people, especially neighbors, can be tough and even a little awkward.
 Breaking the ice doesn’t come naturally to most people.
 You may also feel so busy after your move that you think you just don’t have time to hang around and get to know everyone.

-There are some easy ways to introduce yourself that take a lot of the pressure off.
-If you aren’t sure where to start, try these tips on meeting neighbors that are simple to implement and won’t leave you feeling uncomfortable.
+Thankfully, there are some easy ways to introduce yourself that will take a lot of the pressure off.
+If you aren’t sure where to start, try the tips below.
+Meeting your neighbors after a move can be simple and definitely doesn’t need to be awkward.

 The best way to casually run into your neighbors is to spend time outside.
 Whether it’s gardening in the front yard, washing your car, sitting on your front porch or taking a walk through the neighborhood, being outside will give you the opportunity to connect with other neighbors who are outside and show that you are open to interacting.
 Regular walks through the neighborhood are especially proactive.
 Not only will you get a chance to meet more people, but you’ll also become more familiar with your new community.

 Not sure what to say to neighbors when you do run into them?
 The best plan of action is to keep it short and sweet if you find the conversation isn’t flowing easily.
 Introduce yourself and see if you can find some common interest, such as talking about pets if you both are walking your dogs.
 If nothing comes to mind, you can always fall back on talking about the community itself and ask what’s going on in town.
 Don’t put too much pressure on the interaction.
 A quick, friendly introduction is better than nothing.

 If your neighborhood has a Homeowners Association, joining the board is a great way to meet your neighbors after a move and get involved in the community at the same time.
 Learn about the rules and regulations first, then start attending meetings.
 It will also show your fellow neighbors that you care about the neighborhood.